What should I do if my student is sick or injured?

 What if my student needs laboratory testing?

 The Health Care Clinic utilizes a CLIA waived laboratory and is contracted with an outside vendor.
 If the student pays out of pocket, laboratory tests range from $3.00 to $53.00 (prices subject to change).
 If a patient opts to pay for the labs using medial insurance, full price of each lab test will be charged by the lab.

 What if my student needs specialized services not provided by the Health Care Clinic?

-The Health Care Clinic works closely with specialists in Kleberg and Nueces County.
-Referrals are made, by the Health Care Clinic provider, to specialists in the Preferred Provider Network (PPN).
+The Health Care Clinic will refer patients to specialists in Kleberg and Nueces counties.
 Students must make an appointment with the provider in order to obtain a referral.

 What if my student is under the age of 18?